d3/d3-scale/README.md

 s(+0.5); // "#80c080"
 ```

-Internally, polylinear scales perform a [binary search](https://github.com/d3/d3-arrays#bisect) for the range interpolator corresponding to the given domain value.
+Internally, a polylinear scale performs a [binary search](https://github.com/d3/d3-arrays#bisect) for the range interpolator corresponding to the given domain value.
 Thus, the domain must be in ascending or descending order.

 <a name="linear_range" href="#linear_range">#</a> <i>linear</i>.<b>range</b>([<i>range</i>])